The Skills and Qualities You Need to Be a Medical Assistant

-Medical assistants work mainly in facilities that handle outpatient procedures (or ambulatory care) as opposed to hospitals with larger, more specialized, staff.
-While there is some overlap between medical assistants and other medical support staff (such as nursing assistants) medical assistants have a distinct role and skill set.
+Medical assistants work mainly in facilities that handle outpatient procedures (or ambulatory care) as opposed to hospitals with larger, more specialized staff.
+While there is some overlap between medical assistants and other medical support staff (such as nursing assistants), medical assistants have a distinct role and skill set.

 Preparing for a Job as a Medical Assistant

 Different employers may emphasize different skills when hiring staff, so be sure to read all job descriptions carefully.
 Be ready to provide examples of how you embody each skill because most likely your interviewer will ask you to provide explanations.

 Basic Office Skills

 These office skills are similar to those done by an administrative assistant in any field.
 You’ll need telephone courtesy, strong written and verbal communication, and strong customer service skills.
 You will have to handle billing and bookkeeping, and you’ll have to troubleshoot computer problems.
 If you have experience with a particular computer system or software, mention that in your resume.
 Microsoft Excel and Word skills are commonly needed.
 You will need writing skills to handle correspondence.

 Experience with specific phone systems, PC or Mac computers, and medical records management software may also be required.

 Medical administrative skills include monitoring inventories of medical supplies and re-ordering as needed, selecting the best suppliers by price and quality.
 You'll schedule patient appointments, arrange for hospital admissions, work with laboratory services, update patient records after exams and test results, and record medical histories.